 It is important that you spend some time exploring each theme before making your choices.
 Past experience shows that rushing into a choice based on title alone is a bad idea.

-MiA Project Important Dates: The submission deadlines below are strict and marks will be deducted for late submissions!Further information about various submissions and meetings (including possibly additional open meetings) will be posted on the News Items on the Maths-in-Action Resources page.
+MiA Project Important Dates: The submission deadlines below are strict and marks will be deducted for late submissions!Further information about various submissions and meetings will be posted on the News Items on the Maths-in-Action Resources page and the Moodle page.
 You should check it regularly.

 Assessment: The Research Projects are assessed on the basis of